-- 4.1 Ideally the ASA will, following the Keogh report, extend their remit and consider the adoption of a code of practice and guidance for refractive surgery.
+- 4.1 Ideally the ASA will, following the Keogh report6, extend their remit and consider the adoption of a code of practice and guidance for refractive surgery.
 In the absence of such a code, the Royal College of Ophthalmologists, as the professional body for Ophthalmology in the UK and working in the best of interests of the public, through this standards document provides recommendations for advertising and marketing practice and expects all providers to comply. - 4.2 Advertising and marketing should be conducted in a socially responsible manner.
-The overall principles and prevailing advertising codes provided by the CPA and BCAP must be adhered to and followed. - 4.3 Celebrity endorsements are discouraged and in the event these are used a written declaration clarifying any financial relationship, including reduced cost for treatment, between the clinic and the celebrity should appear alongside the endorsement. - 4.4 Data supporting all claims and statements must be available for independent verification.
+The overall principles and prevailing advertising codes provided by the CAPPA and BCAP must be adhered to and followed. - 4.3 Where cCelebrity endorsements are discouraged and in the event these are used a written declaration clarifying any financial relationship, including reduced cost for treatment, between the clinic and the celebrity should appear alongside the endorsement.